ghc/ghc/docs/users_guide/exts/scoped_type_variables.rst

 The pattern type signature makes the type variable available on the right-hand side of the equation.

+GHC will print a warning about variables brought into scope by signatures in this fashion if the flag :ghc-flag:`-Wpattern-signature-binds` is set.

 Bringing type variables into scope is particularly important for existential data constructors.
 For example: ::